 16-1.
 A player, team, or Club Association penalized under Part 15 of this bylaw shall have the right of appeal.
 A request for a hearing shall be in writing and directed to the director responsible for discipline.
 A new discipline committee, free of anyone involved in the first committee, will review the appeal of that decision.
 The hearing will take the form of a personal appearance at the next scheduled General Meeting of the Board.

 16-2.
-A registered player, team, or Club Association may appeal a KEYSA KESA Board decision to the KRYSA, in accordance with the KRYSA and BCSA constitution.
+A registered player, team, or Club Association may appeal a KESA Board decision to the KRYSA, in accordance with the KRYSA and BCSA constitution.

 Part 17 - Bylaws